Murder of Lee Rigby: Subsequent events

-Anti-Islam backlash

 In the aftermath of the attack, an anti-Muslim backlash occurred across the United Kingdom.
 A representative of Hope not Hate said the number of phone calls to its helpline concerning anti-Muslim incidents greatly increased after the murder.
 Hope not Hate reported 193 Islamophobic incidents, including attacks on 10 mosques, as of 27 May.
 On 1 June, Tell MAMA, a government-funded project, reported 212 anti-Muslim incidents, including 125 online incidents, 17 incidents involving physical attack, and 11 attacks on mosques.

 Incidents ranged from verbal abuse to physical assaults in which women's headscarves were pulled off.
 Graffiti was scrawled over mosques and Muslim-owned businesses.
 Hope not Hate claimed that online activity suggested some of the attacks on Muslims were co-ordinated.
 At least seven people were arrested for a range of social media-related issues.

 During the night after Rigby's death, two mosques were attacked.
 In Braintree, Essex, a man entered a mosque with two knives, threatened the congregation, and threw an explosive device, which witnesses said was a grenade or gas canister.
 In Gillingham, Kent, a man ran into a mosque and smashed windows and bookcases, specifically targeting those containing copies of the Quran; two men were arrested in connection with the attacks.
 On 26 May, several petrol bombs were thrown into a mosque in Grimsby, but no one was injured and the fires were rapidly extinguished.
-Two former soldiers were arrested in connection with the attack.
+Two former soldiers were convicted of the attack and jailed for six years each.

 On 5 June, the Al-Rahma Islamic Centre in Muswell Hill – which was used by children after school – was destroyed by a fire, and the building had been sprayed with graffiti making reference to the English Defence League.
 The fire investigation was conducted by Scotland Yard's counter-terrorism command, because of a possible link to domestic extremism.
 On 8 June, a fire at Darul Uloom School, an Islamic boarding school in southeast London, forced the evacuation of 128 students and teachers, with police suspecting that the incident may have been a revenge attack.
 On 10 June, a senior Metropolitan Police officer confirmed there had been an eight-fold increase in the number of Islamophobic incidents since Rigby's death, and that the real figure may be higher due to under-reporting.

 In the London Borough of Hackney the Stamford Hill Shomrim, a Jewish volunteer Neighbourhood Patrol Group, made an offer of help to the local Muslim community which was welcomed and subsequently commended by Hackney Police Borough Commander Chief Superintendent Matthew Horne.